top of page

 • Switch from Merino’s to meat breeds.

 A cold and wet winter comes with challenges.
-Gaining, or even just maintaining weight, becomes difficult.
-Worms, infections, and disease emerge putting a focus on animal health management.
-All in all, productivity, reproductive performance and condition of sheep and lambs is generally lacking.
-While broadly the seasonal conditions in the south have been very favourable, large parts of NSW have been dealing these challenges which has contributed to the softer lamb market.
+Gaining or even just maintaining weight becomes difficult.
+Worms, infections, and diseases emerge, focusing on animal health management.
+All in all, productivity, reproductive performance, and condition of sheep and lambs are generally lacking.
+While broadly, the seasonal conditions in the south have been very favourable, large parts of NSW have been dealing with these challenges, which has contributed to the softer lamb market.

 WOOL